migonzalvar / dj-email-url

 SMTP backend

-The SMTP backend is selected when the scheme in the URL if one these:
+The SMTP backend is selected when the scheme in the URL is one of the following values:

 Value Default port Comment